solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 tests validate data limits (like field lengths) and that certain actions are taken in response to triggers.

+#### Function testing tools

+[Selenium] automates functional tests for web apps.
+Developers author test scripts in supported languages, like Ruby, Java, Python, and C#.
+Then, the Selenium WebDriver executes these scripts using browser-specific APIs.
+Teams can operate parallel Selenium tests on different devices using [Selenium Grid].

+To get started with Selenium, developers can install the [Selenium IDE] to generate testing scripts from browser interactions.
+The Selenium IDE is not intended for production tests, however.

+Teams can place [Selenium tests in Azure DevOps.]
+The image below demonstrates screenshots from a Selenium test running in a DevOps Pipeline.

+![This image demonstrates screenshots from a Selenium test in Azure DevOps.]

-### Resiliency testing
+### Resiliency and version testing

+Testers can only execute so many test cases.
+Users tend to execute application functionality not imagined by the development/test team.
+How do you allow real users to test the application while limiting deployment downtime and version risk?
 One strategy to test for resiliency is the blue-green method, where the latest version of an application operates in a second production environment.
-Developers test the most recent version in the second production environment, and if it functions adequately, the second environment begins handling user requests.
+Developers test the most recent version in the second production environment, and if it functions adequately, the second environment begins handling more production user requests.
 If an unexpected error occurs, developers can roll back the application by serving requests from the older environment.
+Azure has the capability to support this type of testing via Deployment Center, Azure Traffic Manager, and other tools.

+![][61]

-As newer versions of an application often require database updates, it is recommended to update the database to support the new and previous versions of the software before deploying application updates to the second environment.
+> ![Tip] **Tip:** As newer versions of an application often require
+> database updates, it is recommended to update the database to support
+> the new and previous versions of the software before deploying
+> application updates to the second environment.

+Blue-green deployment options and tools

+-   [Deployment Center example]
+-   [Azure Traffic Manager example]
+-   [Application Gateway example]
+-   Git Actions

 ### Performance testing